Speech and Language Therapy: Pre-Registration - MSc

 Structure and exit awards

-You must complete the full MSc (360 credits) to be eligible to register with the and to work as a speech and language therapist.
+You must complete the full MSc (360 credits) to be eligible to register with the Health & Care Professions Council as a speech and language therapist.

 Teaching, learning and assessment

 Teaching will include a mix of lectures, tutorials, student-led seminars, practice-based learning, case study analysis and individual project work.
 Emphasis will be placed on integrating clinical and university-based learning opportunities and on independent study.
 Your performance will be assessed by a combination of assignments, examinations and practical assessments.

 The RCSLT curriculum guidance requires that, on completion of the course, all students have completed the following:

 - 100 sessions (50 days) of practice-based learning under the supervision of a registered SLT.
 30 sessions (15 days) of which must be with paediatric client groups and 30 sessions of which must be with adult client groups.